bonezuk/athena/README.md

 Musepack
 Webpage : https://www.musepack.net/index.php?pg=src

+The mpcdec.h header file is modified such that the internal structure of type mpc_dec_t is defined.

 MacOSX
 	- Use CMake with Unix Makefiles to build libcuefile.
 	- Copy dylib and include from libcuefile into ~/athena_utils/musepack/musepack-r475-Mac32